tylertitsworth/5th-age-srd/Classes/Warlord.md

 #### Adventurer Feat

-When you make a Fight from the Front melee attack against an enemy engaged with one or more of your allies, and the attack is an even hit, deal 1d6 extra damage, 2d6 at 5th level, and 3d6 at 8th level.
+When you make a Fight from the Front melee attack against an enemy engaged with one or more of your allies, and the attack is an even hit, deal 1d6 extra damage, 2d6 at champion tier, and 3d6 at epic tier.

 #### Champion Feat